Find schools that offer these popular programs

 Career and Economic Outlook

-The U.S. Bureau of Labor Statistics (BLS) projects an about as fast-as-average growth rate of 8%, from 2014 to 2024 for lodging manager positions.
-In 2015, the bureau recorded the median annual salary for all types of hotel and lodging managers at $49,720, with the top ten percent earning $94,330 and up.
+The U.S. Bureau of Labor Statistics (BLS) projects slower than average growth of 4%, from 2016 to 2026 for lodging manager positions.
+In 2018, the bureau recorded the median annual salary for all types of hotel and lodging managers at $53,390, with the top ten percent earning $102,410 and up.
 Hotel managers may also enjoy benefits such as profit-sharing and annual bonuses.
 In some cases, housing and educational assistance may also be provided.

 Alternate Career Options